AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_unity.md

 #### Upload chat group shared files

 All chat group members can call `UploadGroupSharedFile` to upload shared files to a chat group.
-Once shared files are uploaded, all the other chat group members receive the `IGroupManagerDelegate#OnSharedFileAddedFromGroup` callback.
+The file size can be a maximum of 10 MB.
+Once a shared file is uploaded, all the other chat group members receive the `IGroupManagerDelegate#OnSharedFileAddedFromGroup` callback.

 The following code sample shows how to upload chat group shared files: